-Process Technology developments are crucial to the transition to a more circular, energy efficient, and carbon neutral industry.
+Process Technology developments are crucial to the transition to a more circular, energy efficient and carbon neutral industry.
 Sustainable process technologies are key to the utilisation of alternative feedstocks and the integration of alternative energy sources in the chemical sector.
-As consequence, the development of advanced processes technologies is key to boost competitiveness and growth in Europe.
+As consequence, the development of advanced processes technologies is essential to boost competitiveness and growth in Europe.

-In this breakout session, you will have the chance to exchange with experts in advanced process technologies and contribute actively with your input to shape the European Research and Innovation Agenda on Chemical Process Technologies and their contribution to possible missions in Horizon Europe.
+You will have the chance to exchange with renowned experts in advanced process technologies and contribute actively with your input to shape the European Research and Innovation Agenda on Chemical Process Technologies and their contribution to possible missions in the context of Horizon Europe.